 Search engines constantly update their algorithms.
 For that reason, a website that used to enjoy very good rankings could be affected by a new update.
 For example:

-Human Level will initially perform a full SEO audit to diagnose a possible penalty, offer recommendations for reconsideration, detect improvement opportunities and design a search engine optimization plan focussed on accomplishing an increase in organic traffic.
+Human Level will initially perform a comprehensive SEO audit to diagnose a possible penalty, offer recommendations for reconsideration, detect improvement opportunities and design a search engine optimization plan focussed on accomplishing organic traffic growth.

 Our audit analyses whether a website is strictly following Google’s latest guidelines and is in compliance with the latest requirements of its algorithm, namely: Mayday, Caffeine, Panda, Penguin, Hummingbird, Pigeon, Ads/Page Layout (detection of excessive advertising in the above-the-fold section), etc.

-First and foremost, Human Level will diagnose the causes justifying this penalty and will apply the appropriate strategy depending on the algorithm update that is responsible:
+First and foremost, Human Level will diagnose the causes justifying this penalty and will apply the appropriate strategy depending on the algorithm update that is responsible for the damage:

-The Google algorithm called Penguin has notably increased control over the legitimacy of inbound links, penalising the positioning of a website it suspects have manipulated their popularity through a considerable increase in links and anchor texts optimised with keywords.
+The Google algorithm called Penguin has notably increased control over the legitimacy of inbound links, penalising the rankings of a website it suspects have manipulated their popularity through a considerable increase in links and anchor texts optimised with target keywords.

-We use tools like Google Search Console, Moz Analytics, Majestic, SEMRush, Sistrix, and Cognitive SEO, amongst others, to thoroughly review all inbound links, link acquisition speed, geolocation of links, detect potentially manipulative links, etc., and we propose improvements in the creation of anchor texts whenever possible (to increase branded links and reduce keyword density, etc.), request correction or elimination of links which could be dangerous, and disavowal of links we have no control over.
+We use tools like Google Search Console, Moz Analytics, Majestic, SEMRush, Sistrix, and Cognitive SEO, amongst others, to thoroughly review all inbound links, link acquisition speed, geolocation of links, detect potentially manipulative links, etc., and we propose improvements in the creation of anchor texts whenever possible (to increase branded links and reduce keyword density, etc.), request correction or elimination of links which could be dangerous, and disavowal of links we can’t control.

-Human Level Communications reviews the origin of current links and mentions, and the evolution of your website’s popularity profile looking out for suspicious or manipulative links, managing their suppression or deauthorisation, to avoid or resolve Google Penguin penalties.
+Human Level Communications reviews the origin of current links and mentions, and the evolution of your website’s popularity profile looking out for suspicious or toxic links, managing their suppression or disavowal, to prevent or resolve Google Penguin penalties.

 This usually implies revision of title generation patterns, as well as meta-descriptions, alt texts for both images and links, heading tags, etc. to make sure we’re complying with the latest Google guidelines.